-When using dates in a query, enter them in numerical form MM/ DD/YYYY or DD/MM/YYYY depending upon your language's default setting for dates (my default setting is MM/DD/YYYY).
-All dates must have a # before and after it.
-Hence, May 25, 2007 is written #05/25/2007# or #25/5/2007depending upon your language's default setting.
+When using dates in a query, enter them in numerical form MM/DD/YYYY or DD/MM/YYYY depending upon your language's default setting for dates (my default setting is MM/DD/YYYY).

+Each date must have a # before and after it.
+Hence, May 25, 2007 is written #05/25/2007# or #25/5/2007# depending upon your language's default setting for dates.

-- 3) Open a new report. - Right-click the Vacation Fuel Purchases query. - Select Report Wizard from the context menu.
+- 3) Open a new report.

+- Right-click the Vacation Fuel Purchases query.

+- Select Report Wizard from the pop-up menu.

-Note When a new report is opened in this way, the query used to open it is automatically selected in the Tables or Queries dropdown list. ------ --
+When a new report is opened in this way, the query used to open it is automatically selected in the Tables or queries dropdown list in the Report Wizard.

-4) Create the report.
+- 4) Create the report.

-Use >> to move both fields from the Available Fields to the Fields in Report list.
+- Use >> to move both fields from the Available fields list to the Fields in report list.
 Click Next.

-5) Label fields.
+- 5) Label fields.

-Add a space to FuelCost to make it Fuel Cost (two words).
+- Add a space to FuelCost to make it Fuel Cost (two words).
 Click Next.

-6) Group fields.
+- 6) Group fields.

-Click Date to highlight it.
+- Click Date to highlight it.
 Use > to move the Date field to the Groupings list.
 Click Next.

-7) Choose layout.
+- 7) Choose layout.

-We will be making no changes in the layout.
+- We will be making no changes in the layout.
 Click Next.

 - 8) Create report (final settings).

 - Use the suggested name, which is the same as the query.

 - Select Static report.

-- Click Finish.
+Click Finish.